Here to Treat You

 NINAH HOFMANN, L.AC.

-When not working, Ninah enjoys being outdoors, exploring, thrifting, going to flea markets and garage sales, tending to her indoor and outdoor planet, reading, listening to music, cooking and spending time with her husband, her family and friends and her cats, Meave and Hattie.
+Ninah enjoys being outdoors, going on walks with friends, thrifting, flea markets, garage sales and estate sales as well as, reading, listening to music, cooking and spending time with family, friends and her beloved cat buddies, Maeve and Hattie.